 Hudson was a winner in his first start for the Giants, pitching 7 2/3 scoreless innings against the Arizona Diamondbacks on April 2nd and getting credit for the 2-0 win.
 He went 9-13, 3.57, in 31 starts for San Francisco and was selected to start Game 2 of the NLDS against the Washington Nationals.
-In a coincidental twist, Hudson thus became the starter for the two longest games in postseason history.
+In a coincidental twist, Hudson became the starter for the two longest games in postseason history.
 On October 9, 2005, he started Game 4 of the NLDS for the Atlanta Braves against the Houston Astros.
-That game went on until Chris Burke homered to end it in the bottom of the 18th inning for a 7-6 Houston win; Hudson gave up 3 runs in 7 innings that day.
+That game endured until Chris Burke homered to end it in the bottom of the 18th inning for a 7-6 Houston win; Hudson gave up 3 runs in 7 innings that day.
 In his Game 2 start on October 4th, he gave up one run in 7 1/3 innings and the game again went 18 innings, when Brandon Belt homered to give the Giants a 2-1 win.
-When the Giants won the series in four games, it was the first time in seven postseason appearances that Hudson was on the winning side in a Series: Oakland had lost in the first round each year from 2000 to 2003, and the Braves had lost at the same stage in both 2005 and 2010.
+When the Giants won the series in four games, it was the first time in seven postseason appearances that Hudson was on the winning side in a Series: Oakland had lost in the first round each year from 2000 to 2003, and the Braves lost at the same stage in both 2005 and 2010.
 He was also a member of the Braves in 2012, when they lost the Wild Card Game, but he did not appear in the game.
 When he started Game 3 of the 2014 World Series against the Kansas City Royals on October 24th, he became the third-oldest man ever to make his first World Series start, at 39 years of age, after Jack Quinn in 1929 and Jamie Moyer in 2008.
 He pitched well that day, but was a 3-2 loser as the Royals managed to score three times on only four hits in 5 2/3 innings.
 The Giants ended up winning the Series in seven games, giving Hudson his only championship ring.

 - 4-time All-Star (2000, 2004, 2010 & 2014)